A startup’s guide: How to navigate business uncertainty

 The Lean Startup methodology, coined by entrepreneur Eric Ries, combines the best of the Agile and Lean approaches.
 It focuses on the question, “Should this product be built?” based on testing the product against the market.

-To follow the Lean Startup approach, engage in a build-measure-learn feedback loop by first figuring out a problem that needs to be solved, then developing a MVP to test in the market.
-Feedback from the market will then allow you to quickly pivot to another idea, niche, or market if needed.
+To follow the Lean Startup approach, engage in a build-measure-learn feedback loop by first identifying a problem to solve and then developing an MVP to test in the market.
+The feedback from the market will then allow you to pivot quickly to another idea, niche, or market if needed.

 These methodologies can be applied across different industries, so find the approach that works best for your startup.